What are robots and drones?

 - Should robots be permitted to try to interpret human emotions?
 If robots are interpreting the emotions of human employees working beside them, should they be permitted to use or store this information?

-- What is the permissible margin of error for a robot assisting a medical surgery?
+- What is the permissible margin of error for a robot assisting in a medical surgery?
 Who is legally responsible for this operation?

 - If existing laws and regulations do not apply or are indeterminate, how do we regulate the behaviors and responsibilities that robots are assigned?

-- Do we need unique laws for robots, that is, laws that specifically govern the behavior of robots, and assign liability or responsibility to those who design, manufacture and use them?
+- Do we need unique laws for robots, that is, laws that specifically govern the behavior of robots, and assign liability or responsibility to those who design, manufacture, and use them?

 “Robotics combines, for the first time, the promiscuity of data with the capacity to do physical harm; robotic systems accomplish tasks in ways that cannot be anticipated in advance; and robots increasingly blur the line between person and instrument.”

 Robots and drones generally collect data: when these are personal data (for instance, health data, data about employees work performance, data about individuals’ locations and interactions, etc.) there are significant concerns about data misuse or data breach.
 Drones are particularly feared for their capacity to invade personal privacy because they can survey spaces that human intruders would not have been able to access.
 Because they are relatively inexpensive and relatively quiet, drones can be used for spying.
 This kind of undetected surveillance can be performed by civilians or by government or police forces.
 Further, like other digital devices, robots, and drones are vulnerable to hacking and cyberattacks, data breaches, and simply design flaws and malfunctioning.